The most widely used physician recommended approaches to managing IBS are:

-Physicians often recommend gradually increasing fiber in your diet, starting with 2-3 grams per day.
-Fiber may reduce the constipation caused by IBS, because it makes the stool soft and easier to pass.
+Physicians often recommend gradually increasing fiber intake, starting with 2-3 grams per day.
+Fiber may reduce the constipation caused by IBS, because it makes the stool softer and easier to pass.
 Fiber is found in foods such as whole-grain breads and cereals, beans, fruits, and vegetables.

-If you have stress related to your IBS, be sure to talk to your physician.
-Your physician may recommend ways to manage your stress.
-Common stress management tools include regular exercise, taking time to relax and getting an adequate amount of sleep every night.
+Physicians may recommend common stress management tools including regular exercise, taking time to relax and getting an adequate amount of sleep every night.

-Your physician may either prescribe medications or recommend over-the-counter products to manage your IBS.
-Commonly prescribed and recommended products can include laxatives, anti-diarrheals, probiotics and antispasmodics (for pain).
-Most currently offered medications can have side effects, so you should always consult your physician if you experience any side effects or if the product is not providing relief of your symptoms.
+Physicians may either prescribe medications or recommend over-the-counter products to manage IBS.
+Commonly prescribed and recommended products can include laxatives, anti-diarrheals and antispasmodics.
+Almost all currently offered medications can have side effects, so always consult a physician for any resulting side effects, or if the product is not providing relief from symptoms.

-IBgard® is a medical food specially formulated for the dietary management of IBS.
-IBgard®capsules contain individually triple-coated, sustained-release microspheres of Ultramen®, an ultra-purified peppermint oil.
-In multiple studies peppermint oil has been shown to be effective for people with IBS.
+Physicians now increasingly recommend IBgard, a medical food specially formulated for the dietary management of IBS.
+IBgard capsules contain individually triple-coated, sustained-release microspheres of Ultramen®, an ultrapurified peppermint oil, along with fiber and amino acids.
+IBgard has been shown in a peer reviewed publication, to be effective in managing IBS symptoms. §1